About City of Spokane Valley

 Spokane Valley sits in the heart of the Spokane River Valley.
-A city of nearly 100,000 population, its residents enjoy scenic parks and trails, quality neighborhoods, great schools, affordable housing, a robust retail center and overall vibrant economy.
+A city of more than 100,000, its residents enjoy scenic parks and trails, quality neighborhoods, great schools, affordable housing, a robust retail center and overall vibrant economy.

 Key Industries, Stress-free Permitting